 If not all the site is utilised as a solar farm, the remainder could be reclaimed during the lifetime of the facility.

-The landowner, Standish Estates, has been given details of this proposal ahead of the draft plan's statutory consultation process and indicated they are willing to look further into this possibility.
+The landowner, Standish Estates, has been given details of this proposal and indicated it is willing to look further into this possibility.